romeolorenzo/AppBrewery/README.md

 I bought Angela Yu's iOS & Swift - The complete iOS App Development Bootcamp back in Nov 8, 2022 on Udemy but never started the course.
 She's also the founder of The App Brewery (appbrewery.com).

 Today, March 2023, I finally dusted off my iOS developer account and started working on the course.
-This repo is are the things I worked on in the course.
+This repo are the things I have been  working on in the course.